 Despite huge progress over the last two decades in halving the death rate, every minute a child still dies from malaria.
 A critical crossroads awaits the global malaria fight in 2025.
+Since this report was written, the geopolitical landscape has become even more challenging.
+Reductions in official development assistance (ODA) from G7 governments threaten upcoming replenishments for key global health institutions, and a worsening current situation for malaria with the future of many programmes uncertain.
 Recently published modelling data projects that if vital organisations, like the Global Fund to Fight AIDS, Tuberculosis and Malaria (Global Fund), fail to raise increased funding for malaria the world will experience a resurgence between now and 2030.